dirkzon/nexu/post-service/README.md

 </p>

 # Post service
- The post service handles all the logic regarding the posts which this includes
+ The post service handles all the logic regarding the posts.
+The features are:

-- Creating posts
+- [X] Creating posts
-- Deleting posts
+- [ ] Deleting posts
+- [x] Get post by id
+- [ ] Get all posts from user
+  - [ ] Use pagination

 ## Tech Stack
 <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo_text.svg" width="100" alt="Nest Logo"/></a>